-Developed with multiple publics, and created with young people on the Lower East Side, urban planners, architectural interventionists and activists, Perfect City is funded by Jerome, and will be presented by Crossing The Line, in 2017.
-Made with housing activists GOLES, and Stanford Urban Planner Deland Chan.
+Developed with multiple publics, and created with young people on the Lower East Side, urban planners, architectural interventionists and activists, Perfect City is funded by Jerome, Abrons, Rubin and Kickstarter.
+We have been presented by Crossing The Line, Prelude and Henry St. Settlement.

 EMPATHY SCHOOL / LOVE STORY